Conditioning

 About the Author

 Bruce Ross is a retired academic who has been President of Sydney University Sport for the past 14 years.
 He has a background in rugby, both playing and coaching, and in strength development.
-His company, MyoQuip Pty Ltd is focussed on identifying and exploiting areas where current strength-increasing technology is inadequate or nonexistent.
+His company, MyoQuip Pty Ltd., is focused on identifying and exploiting areas where current strength-increasing technology is inadequate or non-existent.